jmg292/G-Net/README.md

 And:

-> Even in this configuration, a node is unable to make changes to the domain domain without authorization from a central Network Authority.
+> Even in this configuration, a node is unable to make changes to the domain without authorization from a central Network Authority.

 That opens up some pretty neat policy options for airgapped devices.